juunjii/ShopBot/README.md

-# Shop Bot
+# ShopBot

 ## Overview

-Shop Bot is a modern e-commerce assistant designed to streamline online shopping experiences.
+ShopBot is a modern e-commerce assistant designed to streamline online shopping experiences.
 Built with Next.js and TypeScript, it features a chat widget interface for seamless user interaction and robust backend infrastructure for handling product lookups and agent-based automation.

 ## Current Features